 Kalamata olive trees are evergreen, low-maintenance trees, producing plentiful fruits of antioxidant-rich, versatile Kalamata olives as early as their first years after planting.

 Kalamata olive trees have weeping branches with shiny, larger than the normal olive tree silvery-green leaves that retain their color year-round in warm climates.
-Their root system is invasive and extend widely from its base to get the optimum moisture that it could retrieve from this dry area.
+Their root system is invasive and extends widely from its base to get the optimum moisture that it could retrieve from this dry area.

-Kalamata olive trees grow to be 14 – 20 feet (4 – 6 meters) tall at maturity with a 15 -20 (4.5 – 6 meters) foot-spread.
+Kalamata olive trees grow to be 14 – 20 feet (4 – 6 meters) tall at maturity with a 15 -20 (4.5 – 6 meters) foot spread.

 Kalamata trees olives emerge green before transitioning to light pink, then ultimately turn glossy dark purple or brown when they’ve ripened on the tree and are ready to be harvested.